cartesi/poker/engine/README.md

 ## Mock JS implementation

-A simple Javascript API intended to mimic the expected behavior of the real engine, in order to allow for testing the game's UI.
+A simple Javascript API intended to mimic the expected behavior of the real engine, in order to allow for testing the game's workflow.
 It can be found in the [mock] directory.